cocome-community-case-study/models/README.md

 PCM3.5/		CoCoME models compatible with PCM 3.5
-PCM4.0/		CoCoME models compatible with PCM 4.0 SecurityModels/	Security models for CoCoME based on an PCM extension cocome-cloud-sale-process.bpusagemodel
+PCM4.0/		CoCoME models compatible with PCM 4.0 Codeling/PCM	PCM models of CoCoME as extracted by the tool *Codeling* SecurityModels/	Security models for CoCoME based on an PCM extension cocome-cloud-sale-process.bpusagemodel
 		Usage model for the sale process, uses PCM 5.1 ???